-The IRA significantly reduces the threshold amounts of carbon oxide required to be captured in order to qualify for the credit.
-In particular, the amount of qualified carbon oxide that must be captured at a qualifying facility is reduced from 100,000 metric tons to 1,000 metric tons annually for direct air capture facilities, from 500,000 metric tons to 18,750 metric tons annually for an electricity-generating facility, and from 100,000 metric tons to 12,500 metric tons for any other facility.
+The IRA significantly reduces the threshold amounts of carbon dioxide required to be captured in order to qualify for the credit.
+In particular, the amount of qualified carbon dioxide that must be captured at a qualifying facility is reduced from 100,000 metric tons to 1,000 metric tons annually for direct air capture facilities, from 500,000 metric tons to 18,750 metric tons annually for an electricity-generating facility, and from 100,000 metric tons to 12,500 metric tons for any other facility.
 See below table for purposes of comparing minimum capture requirements pre- and post-IRA.

-The IRA, however, imposes a new requirement that carbon capture equipment at an electricity generating facility must have a capture design capacity of not less than 75% of the baseline carbon oxide production for the principal electricity generating unit for which the carbon capture equipment is designed.
+The IRA, however, imposes a new requirement that carbon capture equipment at an electricity generating facility must have a capture design capacity of not less than 75% of the baseline carbon dioxide production for the principal electricity generating unit for which the carbon capture equipment is designed.